Variables management#

 An input template file.
 In this case, all

-extension to the input material file name, is also automatically created in the current working directory and attached to all created variables.
-Care must be taken by the user that this mechanism does not erase a pre-existing file, since no check is attempted in the current version.Variables
+variableis created in the database and the numerical value read in the file is assigned.
+An appropriate template file, whose name is obtained by adding a.tmplextension to the input material file name, is also automatically created in the current working directory and attached to all created variables.
+Care must be taken by the user that this mechanism does not erase a pre-existing file, since no check is attempted in the current version.Variablesmin/max bounds are set to the ones found in the file$Z7PATH/lib/materials/typical_coef_values.

 A new dialog is opened by this command, where the user must define the name of the input file.
 The browse button can be used to look for an available file in the directory architecture.